TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-03-27-Generalization.markdown

 categories: jekyll update
 ---

 In this post I want to talk about generalization.
 The question of whether or not your trained neural network generalizes to unseen (test) data forms the core of machine learning research.
-We are aware of many factors that influence the generalization capacity of a trained neural network, such as the size of the network, the activation functions, the initialization, the optimizer, the stopping criterion - but we are lacking a theory that connects all of them.
+We are aware of many factors that influence the generalization capacity of a trained neural network, such as the size of the network, the activation functions, the initialization, the optimizer, and the stopping criterion - but we are lacking a theory that connects all of them.
 The statistical learning theory research field [1] offers several complexity measures [2,3], but these are all incapable of explaining several features of the generalization behaviour of neural networks [4].
 They are still interesting to study though, so I will first describe these and then move on to some more recent approaches.

 There are two sources of error in neural networks [1]:
 <ol>